-New Cancer Treatments With Viruses and Organs Grown From Stem Cells
+Best New Cancer Treatments With Viruses and Regenerated Organs

-In the mid-2010s, we further approached a medical milestone featured in science fiction films of the 1980s - that of a doctor giving a terminal patient a pill that regrows her kidneys in less than one day.
-No such pills were available yet, but one Central Ohio company offered a stepping stone to that future.
-Regenerative medicine proved real and useful.
+In the 2010s, we approached a medical milestone featured in science fiction films.
+This miracle is that of a doctor giving a terminally ill patient a pill that regrows her kidneys in less than one day.

-Another solution to some cancers might be a herpes virus related to cold sores.
-Nationwide Children's Hospital receives large grants for use in developing and testing such treatments.
+Another solution to some cancers is a herpes virus related to cold sores.
+Nationwide Children's Hospital receives large grants for use in developing and testing such virus treatments and creates success and longer lives in doing so.

 Biological Scaffolding That Dissolves